Dmutre/KPI-discipline-server-development/README.md

 ## Introduction
 This document provides instructions for setting up and running the KPI Discipline Server using NestJS.
 It includes guidelines for running the server with the `pnpm` package manager, as well as instructions for using Docker.

+## Task option
+My number in group is 14.
+14 % 3 = 2.
+So I have to make task with users`s categories, that only he can use.
+I made it

 ## Running the NestJS Server

 ### Prerequisites
 Make sure you have the following installed:
 - Node.js
 - pnpm
+- PostgreSQL creds

 ### Steps
 1. **Clone the Repository**: